 A watch's display is an important component to the look and feel of every watch, especially when worn as jewelry.
 It can range from a sleek and streamlined analog display, or it can digitally display every complex function to get you through your day.
 Here are a few types to look for as you shop:

-- Analog – Analog is a traditional look that displays the time using hour and minute hands.
+Analog is a traditional look that displays the time using hour and minute hands.
 A sweep second hand may be used to track the seconds.

-- LCD Display – Liquid‐crystal Display (LCD) watches feature a digital display where the numbers are formed in a liquid layer enclosed between a pair of clear crystals.
+Liquid-crystal Display (LCD) watches feature a digital display where the numbers are formed in a liquid layer enclosed between a pair of clear crystals.

-- Ana‐Dig – Analog/Digital watches combine both an analog (hour and minute hands) and digital (numeric) display.
+Analog/Digital watches combine both an analog (hour and minute hands) and digital (numeric) display.

 Common Watch Features

-- Chronograph – The ability to function as a stop‐watch.
+- Chronograph: The ability to function as a stopwatch.

-- Moon Phase – Displays the lunar phase.
+- Moon Phase: Displays the lunar phase.

 - Avoid exposing your watch to extreme hot or cold temperatures.